OpenEvalProject/evals/manuscripts/elife-56518/v2/manuscript.md

 ## Materials and methods

-## Expression of membrane scaffold protein (MSP) variants
+### Expression of membrane scaffold protein (MSP) variants

 We used previously reported constructs for ΔH4H5, ΔH5 and MSP1D1 (Hagn et al., 2013; Ritchie et al., 2009).
 We expressed and purified the proteins as previously described (Ritchie et al., 2009), with minor modifications to the purification protocol: The cells were opened in lysis buffer containing 50 mM Tris/HCl pH 8.0, 300 mM NaCl, 1% Triton X-100 and 6 M GuHCl by vigorous shaking for 15 min.
 Insoluble material was subsequently removed by centrifugation at 18,000 rpm for 1 hr using an SS-34 rotor.
 The supernatant was loaded on Ni-NTA resin pre-equilibrated in lysis buffer and washed extensively with the same buffer.
 Extensive washes using lysis buffer without GuHCl and subsequently wash buffer containing 50 mM Tris/HCl pH 8.0, 300 mM NaCl, 20 mM Imidazole and 50 mM Cholate was performed in order to remove GuHCl and Triton X-100.
 Protein was eluded in buffer containing 50 mM Tris/HCl pH 8.0, 300 mM NaCl, 500 mM Imidazole, concentrated, flash frozen and stored at −80°C until further use.
 Cleavage of the TEV-site was performed by addition of 1:20 TEV protease, and dialysing at room temperature for 6–12 hr against 20 mM TrisHCl pH 8, 100 mM NaCl, 0.5 mM EDTA, 1 mM DTT.
 TEV protease and any un-cleaved MSP was removed by passing the solution over Ni-NTA resin again.

-## Reconstitution of ΔH5-DMPC and ΔH4H5-DMPC nanodiscs
+### Reconstitution of ΔH5-DMPC and ΔH4H5-DMPC nanodiscs

 Before assembly, the DMPC lipids (Avanti Polar Lipids) were suspended in a buffer containing 100 mM NaCl, 20 mM Tris/HCl pH 7.5, and 100 mM sodium cholate detergent to a final lipid concentration of 50 mM.
 We determined optimal reconstitution ratios between the DMPC lipids and the ΔH5 and ΔH4H5 by first mixing the lipid and MSP stock solutions at a series of different molar concentration ratios in the range from 1:9 to 1:80 depending on the MSP type (Figure 1—figure supplement 1).
 In all samples, cholate was removed after mixing by addition of an excess amount of Amberlite detergent absorbing beads to start the assembly of the nanodiscs.
 The samples were left in a thermomixer for 4 hr at 28°C and the Amberlite was removed by centrifugation at 5000 rpm.
 Purification was performed using size exclusion chromatography (SEC) on an Äkta purifier (FPLC) system with a Superdex200 10/300 column from (GE Healthcare Life Science; S200).
 We found that reconstitution ratios of 1:33 for ΔH4H5:DMPC and 1:50 for ΔH5:DMPC resulted in a single and relatively narrow symmetric peak, in good agreement with the previously reported ratios of 1:20 for ΔH4H5:DMPC and 1:50 for ΔH5:DMPC (Hagn et al., 2013).
 More narrow and well-defined SEC-peaks were obtained if the reconstitution took place at or above the melting temperature, TM, of DMPC at 24°C (Ritchie et al., 2009).

-## Differential scanning calorimetry (DSC)
+### Differential scanning calorimetry (DSC)

 The measurements were performed on a VP-DSC (MicroCal) using a constant pressure of 1.7 bar (25 psi) and a scan rate of 1°C/min between 6°C and 40°C. All samples had been purified in PBS buffer prior to the measurement.
 We used the Origin instrument software for background subtraction and baseline correction using a ‘Cubic Connect’ baseline correction.
 Finally, the data were normalized by the lipid concentration of the individual samples.

-## SEC-SANS
+### SEC-SANS

 SEC-SANS was performed at the D22 small-angle scattering diffractometer at the ILL, Grenoble, France using a recently developed SEC-SANS setup (Jordan et al., 2016; Johansen et al., 2018).
 Briefly, the setup was as follows: the in situ SEC was done using a modular HPLC system (Serlabo) equipped with a Superdex 200 GL gel filtration column (GE) with a void volume of approximately 7.5 ml and a flow rate of 0.25 ml/min.
 The SmartLine 2600 diode-array spectrophotometer (Knauer) was connected via optic fibers either to an optic cell of 3 mm path length placed at the outlet of the chromatography column, enabling the simultaneous recording of chromatograms at four different wavelengths, including 280 nm which we used for the concentration determination.
 All components of the HPLC setup including buffers and the column were placed in a closed cabinet connected to an air-cooling system set to 10°C to control the temperature of the sample.
 Before measurements, we equilibrated the column in a D2O-based buffer, and the buffer in the sample was exchanged to a D2O-based buffer using an illustra NAP-25 gravity flow column (GE).
 The D2O buffer contained 20 mM Tris/DCl pH 7.5 and 100 mM NaCl.

-The experiments were carried out with a nominal neutron wavelength, λ, of 6.0 Å and a wavelength distribution, Δ⁢λ/λ=10% FWHM, a rectangular collimation of 40 mm × 55 mm and a rectangular sample aperture of 7 mm × 10 mm.
-The distance of the sample-detector used for the characterization of the nanodiscs was 5.6 m (with collimation of 5.6 m), covering a momentum transfer range, q, of 0.0087 Å−1 to 0.17 Å−1, with q=4⁢π⁢sin⁡(θ)/λ, where θ is half the angle between the incoming and the scattered neutrons.
+The experiments were carried out with a nominal neutron wavelength, λ, of 6.0 Å and a wavelength distribution, $Δ⁢\lambda/\lambda=10%$ FWHM, a rectangular collimation of 40 mm × 55 mm and a rectangular sample aperture of 7 mm × 10 mm.
+The distance of the sample-detector used for the characterization of the nanodiscs was 5.6 m (with collimation of 5.6 m), covering a momentum transfer range, q, of 0.0087 Å−1 to 0.17 Å−1, with $q=4⁢\pi⁢sin⁡(\theta)/\lambda$, where θ is half the angle between the incoming and the scattered neutrons.
 Measured intensities were binned into 30 s frames.
 Sample transmission was approximated by the buffer measured at the sample-detector distance of 11.2 m.
 The measured intensity was brought to absolute scale in units of scattering cross section per unit volume (cm−1) using direct beam flux measured for each collimation prior to the experiment.
 Data reduction was performed using the GRASP software (https://www.ill.eu/fr/users-en/scientific-groups/large-scale-structures/grasp/).
 The SANS data appropriate for buffer subtraction was identified based on when the 280 nm absorption during the SEC curve showed no trace of protein.

-## SEC-SAXS
+### SEC-SAXS

 SEC-SAXS was performed at the BioSAXS instrument at BM29 at the ESRF, Grenoble, France (Pernot et al., 2013).
 Briefly, the setup at BM29 included an HPLC controlled separately from the SAXS measurement, coupled to a UV-Vis array spectrophotometer collecting absorption from 190 nm to 800 nm.
 Data were collected with a wavelength of 0.9919 Å using a sample-detector distance of 2.87 m which provided scattering momentum transfers ranging from 0.003 Å−1 to 0.49 Å−1.
 The capillary was cooled to 10°C, however, the HPLC including the SEC-column was placed at ambient temperature.
 Size exclusion chromatography was performed using the same column as for SEC-SANS and equivalent H2O-based buffer.
 A flow rate of 0.5 ml/min was used.
 Data reduction was carried out using the in-house software, and subsequent conversion to absolute units was done with water as calibration standard (Orthaber et al., 2000).
 The 1 s frames recorded were subsequently averaged in 10 s bins.

-## Standard solution SAXS
+### Standard solution SAXS

 Standard solution SAXS data were obtained at the P12 beamline at the PETRA III storage ring in Hamburg, Germany (Blanchet et al., 2015) using a wavelength of 1.24 Å, a sample-detector distance of 3 m, providing a momentum transfers covering from 0.0026 Å−1 to 0.498 Å−1 and a variable temperature in the exposure unit.
 20 exposures of 0.045 s were averaged, background subtracted and normalized to absolute scale units (cm−1) using Bovine Serum Albumin, BSA as calibration standard by the available software at the beamline.
 The measurements were performed at both 10°C and 30°C.

-## SAXS and SANS data analysis
+### SAXS and SANS data analysis

-The output of the SAXS and SANS experiments were small-angle scattering data in terms of absolute intensities I(q).
-I(q) was transformed into the pair distance distribution function, p⁢(r), by indirect Fourier transformations using BayesApp (Hansen, 2014).
+The output of the SAXS and SANS experiments were small-angle scattering data in terms of absolute intensities $I(q)$. $I(q)$ was transformed into the pair distance distribution function, $p⁢(r)$, by indirect Fourier transformations using BayesApp (Hansen, 2014).
 Further SAXS/SANS modelling was carried out using our previously developed WillItFit software (Pedersen et al., 2013) (https://sourceforge.net/projects/willitfit/).
 The applied structural models (see further description below) are an adaptation of similar models previously developed to analyse SAXS and SANS data from MSP1D1 nanodiscs (Skar-Gislinge et al., 2010; Skar-Gislinge and Arleth, 2011).
 Briefly, the model describes the nanodiscs as coarse-grained elliptical shapes and is based on analytical form factors (Pedersen, 1997; Skar-Gislinge et al., 2010; Skar-Gislinge and Arleth, 2011).
 The ellipticity, in terms of the axis ratio of the embedded bilayer patch is allowed to vary in the fit and can also take the size of unity corresponding to a circular disc.
 The model is fitted on absolute scale and utilizes information on the composition of the protein belt and lipids, and the molecular volumes, v, of the DMPC lipids and the different belts with/without His-tag.
-These are taken to be νD⁢M⁢P⁢C=1085⁢Å-3, νΔ⁢H⁢4⁢H⁢5=20349⁢Å-3, νΔ⁢H⁢4⁢H⁢5=24298⁢Å-3, νH⁢i⁢s=3142⁢Å-3.
+These are taken to be $ν_{D⁢M⁢P⁢C}=1085⁢Å^{-3}$, $ν_{Δ⁢H⁢4⁢H⁢5}=20349⁢Å^{-3}$, $ν_{Δ⁢H⁢4⁢H⁢5}=24298⁢Å^{-3}$, $ν_{H⁢i⁢s}=3142⁢Å^{-3}$.
 The X-ray and neutron scattering lengths of the different components are calculated from their chemical composition.

 Apart from the parameters listed in Table 1, the model also fits a small constant background added to the model, and includes a term accounting for interface roughness, fixed to 2 Å in the present analysis, and where relevant, a Gaussian random coil description of the linked TEV-His-tag with RG = 12.7 Å consistent with the assumption that the 23 amino acids of the tag are in a fully disordered state (Kohn et al., 2004).
 As our measurements are on a calibrated absolute intensity scale, we can compare the observed intensities with those expected from the composition of the sample.
 Both the SAXS and SANS data had to be re-scaled by a constant close to unity to fit the data (Table 1), but in the case of the ΔH4H5-DMPC SANS data, the scaling constant (1.7 ± 0.5) was larger than expected, most likely the result of a less accurate protein concentration determination for this system.

-## MD simulations
+### MD simulations

 We initiated our MD simulations from the first model in PDB ID 2N5E (Bibow et al., 2017).
 A total of 50 pre-equilibrated DMPC lipids (Domański et al., 2010; Dickson et al., 2012) were inserted into each monolayer inside the protein belt.
 The number of lipids was chosen from the measured optimal reconstitution ratio, and in accordance with the reconstitution ratio used in the experiments for the NMR structure (Bibow et al., 2017) as well as obtained from our fit of the geometric model to the SAXS and SANS data.
 The MD simulations were performed using GROMACS 5.0.7 (Pronk et al., 2013; Abraham et al., 2015) and the CHARMM36m force field (Huang et al., 2017).
 The system was solvated in a cubic box and neutralized by addition of Na+ counter ions followed by a minimization of the solvent.
 Equilibration was performed in six steps following the protocol from CHARMM-GUI (Lee et al., 2016) with slow decrease in the positional restraint forces on both lipids and protein.
 The volume of the box was then equilibrated in the NPT ensemble at 303.15 K and 1 bar giving a final box with side lengths 13.2 nm.
 The production run was performed in the NVT ensemble at 303.15 K (above the phase transition of the DMPC lipids) using the stochastic velocity rescaling thermostat (Bussi et al., 2007), 2 fs time steps and the LINCS algorithm to constrain bonds.
 We performed two production runs (lengths 600 ns and 595 ns) starting from the same equilibrated structure.
 We concatenated these two MD simulations into a single trajectory, which then represents our sample of the dynamics of the system.
 We clustered the conformations from the simulations (one structure extracted for every nanosecond) with the RMSD based Quality Threshold method (Heyer et al., 1999; Melvin et al., 2016) using Cα atoms only and with a cluster diameter cutoff of 0.58 nm; this resulted in six clusters.
 We also performed a 50ns-long simulation of a pure DMPC bilayer.
 The simulation parameters were the same as for the nanodisc system apart from using the NPT ensemble and anisotropic pressure control.

-## Calculating SAXS and SANS from simulations
+### Calculating SAXS and SANS from simulations

 We performed SAXS calculations using both CRYSOL (Svergun et al., 1995) and FOXS (Schneidman-Duhovny et al., 2013; Schneidman-Duhovny et al., 2016) on structures extracted every 1 ns from the simulations and for the q-range from 0.0 Å−1 to 0.25 Å−1.
 Most of the overall structural information is contained within this q-range, and the calculations of SAXS intensities from the structures are also less accurate in the wide-angle regime.
 We used standard solution SAXS data recorded at 30°C on the ΔH5-DMPC (without His-TEV-tags) to compare to our simulations, as this setup is most similar to that used to derive the NMR/EPR structure.
 The SAXS profile of the NMR/EPR structure was calculated by adding DMPC lipids to the first model of the PDB entry and subsequent equilibration of the lipids by MD (fixing the protein), and then using FOXS to back-calculate the SAXS.

 Both CRYSOL and FOXS are implicit solvent methods that use fitting parameters to take into account the buffer subtraction and the solvation layer around the solute.
 The programs automatically optimize these parameters by fitting to experimental data for each input frame, but applying this approach to many frames in a molecular dynamics trajectory could lead to over-fitting.
 Instead, we calculated the average of each fitted parameter over the trajectory and re-calculate the SAXS with the parameters fixed to this average.
-FOXS has two parameters, c1 (scaling of atomic radius for adjustment of excluded volume) and c2 (solvation layer adjustment) which, after the fitting, are set to small intervals around the averages [1.01:1.02] and [-0.148:-0.140], respectively.
+FOXS has two parameters, c1 (scaling of atomic radius for adjustment of excluded volume) and c2 (solvation layer adjustment) which, after the fitting, are set to small intervals around the averages $[1.01:1.02]$ and $[-0.148:-0.140]$, respectively.
 Narrow intervals are used as the program only takes an interval for the parameters.
-CRYSOL’s fitting parameters dro (Optimal hydration shell contrast), Ra (Optimal atomic group radius) and E⁢x⁢V⁢o⁢l (relative background) are set to [0.0090:0.0098], [1.72:1.76] and [162300:162320], respectively.
+CRYSOL’s fitting parameters dro (Optimal hydration shell contrast), Ra (Optimal atomic group radius) and $E⁢x⁢V⁢o⁢l$ (relative background) are set to $[0.0090:0.0098]$, $[1.72:1.76]$ and $[162300:162320]$, respectively.
 Both CRYSOL and FOXS calculations were performed with hydrogens explicitly included in order to limit artifacts from the excluded volume parameter settings, that is, buffer subtraction, that is suspected to arise from the lipid tails (Chen and Hub, 2015).
 For CRYSOL the additional settings Maximum order of harmonics was set to 50, the Order of Fibonacci grid to 18 while the Electron density of the solvent was set to 0.334 e/Å3 .

 SANS calculations were performed using CRYSON (Svergun et al., 1998) setting the maximum order of harmonics to 50, the order of the Fibonacci grid to 18 and the fraction of D2O in solution to 1.0 in accordance with the experimental measurements.
 The experimental SANS data were measured on a His-TEV tagged nanodisc.
 For comparison, we used the simulation frames and added His-TEV tags computationally by extracting conformations from our simulation (w/o His-tags) every 1 ns and attaching a random His-tag structure generated from Flexible Meccano (Ozenne et al., 2012) and Pulchra (Rotkiewicz and Skolnick, 2008) from a pool of 10000 structures to the tails of the nanodisc.
 If there we detected any clash of the attached His-TEV-tag structure with the protein belt or lipids of the nanodisc or with the second His-TEV-tag, the His-TEV-tag was discarded and a new random structure from the pool was attached.
 By sampling randomly from a pool of 10.000 His-tag structures together with having in total 1195 frames from the simulation of the nanodisc (1ns per frame) we assume that the His-TEV-tags represents a sufficiently realistic distribution to model the impact on the SANS data.

-## Comparing simulations to NOEs
+### Comparing simulations to NOEs

 We calculated distances corresponding to the experimentally observed NOEs on structures extracted every 1 ns from the simulations.
-To compare with the experimental distances, available as upper bounds, we averaged the distances, R, between the respective atoms (or the geometric center for pseudo atoms) as ⟨R-3⟩-1/3 (Tropp, 1980).
+To compare with the experimental distances, available as upper bounds, we averaged the distances, R, between the respective atoms (or the geometric center for pseudo atoms) as $⟨R^{-3}⟩^{-1/3}$ (Tropp, 1980).
 When calculating χ2 for validation we only include those distances where this average exceeded the experimentally-determined upper-bounds.

-## Calculating EPR and PRE data from simulations
+### Calculating EPR and PRE data from simulations

 We used a previously developed rotamer library for MTSL spin-label probes (Polyhach et al., 2011; Klose et al., 2012) to calculate both EPR and PRE data using the DEER-PREdict software (Tesei et al., 2020; https://github.com/KULL-Centre/DEERpredict).
 In the case of the EPR DEER data, we calculated the distance distribution of spin-label probes and compared to those estimated from experiments (Bibow et al., 2017).
-For the NMR data we used a Model Free approach to calculate the PREs (Iwahara et al., 2004) and estimated intensity ratios as previously described (Battiste and Wagner, 2000) using R2,dia=60s−1, τc=34ns, τt=1ns and an INEPT delay of 10 ms.
+For the NMR data we used a Model Free approach to calculate the PREs (Iwahara et al., 2004) and estimated intensity ratios as previously described (Battiste and Wagner, 2000) using $R_{2,dia}=60s^{−1}$, $\tau_{c}=34ns$, $\tau_{t}=1ns$ and an INEPT delay of 10 ms.

-## Integrating experiments and simulations
+### Integrating experiments and simulations

 We used a Bayesian/maximum entropy approach (Różycki et al., 2011; Hummer and Köfinger, 2015; Bottaro et al., 2018), as implemented in the BME software (Bottaro et al., 2020) (github.com/KULL-Centre/BME), to integrate the molecular simulations with the SAXS and NMR experiments.
 The name originates from the two equivalent approaches, Bayesian and Maximum Entropy ensemble refinement, which are equivalent when the errors are modelled as Gaussians (Hummer and Köfinger, 2015; Cesari et al., 2016; Bottaro et al., 2020).
 We here provide a brief overview of the approach and refer the reader to recent papers for more details (Hummer and Köfinger, 2015; Cesari et al., 2016; Bottaro et al., 2020; Orioli et al., 2020).

 Given that our MD simulations provide a good, but non-perfect, agreement with experiments the goal is to find an improved description of the nanodisc that simultaneously satisfies two criteria: (i) the new ensemble should match the data better than the original MD ensemble and (ii) the new ensemble should be a minimal perturbation of that obtained in our simulations with the CHARMM36m force field in accordance with the maximum entropy principle.
 In a Bayesian formulation, the MD simulation is treated as a prior distribution and we seek a posterior that improves agreement with experiments.
-This may be achieved by changing the weight, wj, of each conformation in the MD-derived ensemble by minimizing the negative log-likelihood function (Hummer and Köfinger, 2015; Bottaro et al., 2020):(1)ℒ⁢(w1⁢…⁢wn)=m2⁢χr2⁢(w1⁢…⁢wn)-θ⁢Sr⁢e⁢l⁢(w1⁢…⁢wn).
+This may be achieved by changing the weight, wj, of each conformation in the MD-derived ensemble by minimizing the negative log-likelihood function (Hummer and Köfinger, 2015; Bottaro et al., 2020):

+$$
+ℒ⁢(w_{1}⁢…⁢w_{n})=\frac{m}{2}⁢χ_{r}^{2}⁢(w_{1}⁢…⁢w_{n})-\theta⁢S_{r⁢e⁢l}⁢(w_{1}⁢…⁢w_{n}).
+$$

-Here, the reduced χr2 quantifies the agreement between the experimental data (FiE⁢X⁢P) and the corresponding ensemble values, (F⁢(𝐱)), calculated from the weighted conformers (𝐱):(2)χr2⁢(w1⁢…⁢wn)=1m⁢∑im(∑jnwj⁢Fi⁢(𝐱j)-FiE⁢X⁢P)2σi2.
+Here, the reduced $χ_{r}^{2}$ quantifies the agreement between the experimental data ($F_{i}^{E⁢X⁢P}$) and the corresponding ensemble values, ($F⁢(𝐱)$), calculated from the weighted conformers ($𝐱$):

+$$
+χ_{r}^{2}⁢(w_{1}⁢…⁢w_{n})=\frac{1}{m}⁢\sumim\frac{(\sum_{j}^{n}w_{j}⁢F_{i}⁢(𝐱_{j})-F_{i}^{E⁢X⁢P})^{2}}{\sigma_{i}^{2}}.
+$$

-The second term contains the relative entropy, Sr⁢e⁢l, which measures the deviation between the original ensemble (with initial weights wj0 that are uniform in the case of a standard MD simulation) and the reweighted ensemble Sr⁢e⁢l=-∑jnwj⁢log⁡(wjwj0).
-The temperature-like parameter θ tunes the balance between fitting the data accurately (low χr2) and not deviating too much from the prior (low Sr⁢e⁢l).
+The second term contains the relative entropy, $S_{r⁢e⁢l}$, which measures the deviation between the original ensemble (with initial weights $w_{j}^{0}$ that are uniform in the case of a standard MD simulation) and the reweighted ensemble $S_{r⁢e⁢l}=-\sum_{j}^{n}w_{j}⁢log⁡(\frac{w_{j}}{w_{j}^{0}})$.
+The temperature-like parameter θ tunes the balance between fitting the data accurately (low $χ_{r}^{2}$) and not deviating too much from the prior (low $S_{r⁢e⁢l}$).
 It is a hyperparameter that needs to be determined (Figure 3—figure supplement 3).
-In practice it turns out that minimizing ℒ can be done efficiently by finding Lagrange multipliers in an equivalent Maximum Entropy formalism and we refer the reader to previous papers for a full description and discussion of the approaches including how to determine θ (Hummer and Köfinger, 2015; Cesari et al., 2016; Bottaro et al., 2020).
+In practice it turns out that minimizing $ℒ$ can be done efficiently by finding Lagrange multipliers in an equivalent Maximum Entropy formalism and we refer the reader to previous papers for a full description and discussion of the approaches including how to determine θ (Hummer and Köfinger, 2015; Cesari et al., 2016; Bottaro et al., 2020).
 The weights from the BME analysis, the MD simulations as well as the various data that we analyzed are available online at https://github.com/KULL-Centre/papers/tree/master/2020/nanodisc-bengtsen-et-al (copy archived at https://github.com/elifesciences-publications/KULL-CENTREpapers/tree/master/2020/nanodisc-bengtsen-et-al; KULL-Centre, 2020).

-## Acylindricity
+### Acylindricity

-In order to quantify how ‘elliptical’ the different nanodisc conformations are, we calculated the square root of the acylindricity, C, where the acylindricity is defined from the principal components of the gyration tensor as C:=λx2-λy2, where the z-axis is orthogonal to the membrane and has the smallest principal component.
+In order to quantify how ‘elliptical’ the different nanodisc conformations are, we calculated the square root of the acylindricity, $\sqrt{C}$, where the acylindricity is defined from the principal components of the gyration tensor as $C:=\lambda_{x}^{2}-\lambda_{y}^{2}$, where the z-axis is orthogonal to the membrane and has the smallest principal component.
 In our calculations we included only the protein backbone atoms (excluding also the flexible tails from residues 55–63).
 This choice also makes it possible to compare with a similar calculation from the geometric model fitted from the SAXS and SANS data where the acylindricity was calculated using the major and minor axes from the geometric fit.

-## Lipid properties
+### Lipid properties

 We calculated the bilayer thickness and lipid order parameters for both the nanodisc and a simulated DMPC lipid bilayer.
 The values obtained for the nanodisc were from the reweighted ensemble every 1 ns.
 We defined the bilayer thickness as the minimum distance along the bilayer normal between two phosphate headgroup pairs in the two leaflets.
 The headgroup pairs were identified and saved for each leaflet, top and bottom, along with the corresponding thickness and xy-coordinates.
 The pairs were further distributed unto a 6 × 6 grid in the xy-plane with each bin corresponding to 22 Å for both the top and bottom leaflet.
 An averaged grid was then obtained from the two grids of the leaflets.
-The order parameters SC⁢H where calculated as (Piggot et al., 2017): SC⁢H=12⁢⟨3⁢c⁢o⁢s2⁢θ-1⟩, where θ is the angle between the C-H bond and the bilayer normal.
+The order parameters $S_{C⁢H}$ where calculated as (Piggot et al., 2017): $S_{C⁢H}=\frac{1}{2}⁢⟨3⁢c⁢o⁢s^{2}⁢\theta-1⟩,$ where θ is the angle between the C-H bond and the bilayer normal.
 The order parameters were calculated for each lipid and each carbon along the two lipid tails every 1 ns.
 The values were further averaged across the two lipid tails before distributed unto a 6 × 6 grid.
 An average across frames and lipids were then obtained for each bin.
 In order to study the profile of the lipid tails, an average across frames, lipids, and tails were likewise obtained.
 Parameters were calculated from the simulations of the DMPC bilayer in the same way.